This article was originally published on Dec. 17, 2020 and has been updated.

 There may be other tax considerations that make the election undesirable.
 In some states, even the form of the pass-through entity matters.
 In Maryland for example, nonresident shareholders of S corporations are unlikely to benefit from an election.
 Accordingly, understanding whether a pass-through entity election results in a benefit requires modeling and detailed analysis of all the risks and opportunities involved.
 Especially in large, multi-state partnerships, a workaround election may provide tax savings for select members, while increasing tax on other members, thus producing an unintended result.
 A pass-through entity must conduct thorough due diligence to understand how and whether the workaround election is ultimately beneficial.

-There were a number of new pass-through entity workarounds proposed in 2020 and it is anticipated, especially following the recent federal notice, that more states will propose on the strategy in 2021 legislative sessions.
-In contemplating whether to make the election, pass-through entities should be aware that the aggregate additional state tax burdens might exceed the federal tax savings.
+In contemplating whether to make the election, pass-through entities, especially large, multi-state entities, should be aware that the aggregate additional state tax burdens might exceed the federal tax savings.
 Pass-through entities must carefully consider whether the election will benefit the members’ federal and state tax profiles.